The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Modelling emission

 \section{Modelling $[\ion{C}{II}]$ emission}

-The first ionization potential of atomic carbon (11.3 eV) is lower than that of hydrogen (13.6 eV).
-Consequently, singly-ionized carbon ($\mathrm{C^+}$) exists in different ISM phases including molecular clouds, neutral atomic gas, and \ion{H}{II} regions and emits the [\ion{C}{II}] fine-structure line in a variety of conditions.
+The first ionisation potential of atomic carbon (11.3 eV) is lower than that of hydrogen (13.6 eV).
+Consequently, singly ionised carbon ($\mathrm{C^+}$) exists in different ISM phases including molecular clouds, neutral atomic gas, and \ion{H}{II} regions and emits the [\ion{C}{II}] fine-structure line in a variety of conditions.
 Disentangling the contribution of the different phases to the total [\ion{C}{II}] emission of a galaxy is therefore challenging and requires using other emission lines.

 Observational studies of [\ion{C}{II}] emission in $z \gtrsim 1$ galaxies have shown that the bulk of the [\ion{C}{II}] emission originates from PDRs that represent a transition region between the \ion{H}{II} region around a young massive star and a molecular cloud.
 For instance, \cite{stacey10} found that in a sample of 12 galaxies at $1 \lesssim z \lesssim 2$, more than $70\%$ of the [\ion{C}{II}] emission arises from PDRs.
 Also, \cite{gullberg15} found that in their sample of 20 dusty star-forming galaxies at $2.1 < z < 5.7$, the [\ion{C}{II}] emission is consistent with arising from PDRs.
-This finding is further supported by theoretical studies that calculate the [\ion{C}{II}] emission from simulated galaxies in post-processing, accounting for emission arising from different phases, e.g., \cite{olsen15}, who employ a multi-phase ISM model for each gas particle in the simulation and use the photoionisation code \textsc{Cloudy} \citep{ferland92} to calculate the emission arising from each phase \citep[also see][]{pallottini17}.
-The general consensus from these studies is that the bulk ($\gtrsim 70-90 \%$) of the [\ion{C}{II}] emission arises from neutral atomic and molecular gas.
+This finding is further supported by theoretical studies that calculate the [\ion{C}{II}] emission from simulated galaxies in post-processing, accounting for emission arising from different phases, for example, \cite{olsen15}, who employ a multi-phase ISM model for each gas particle in the simulation and use the photoionisation code \textsc{Cloudy} \citep{ferland92} to calculate the emission arising from each phase (also see \citealt{pallottini17} and \citealt{casavecchia24b}).
+These numerical studies show that the bulk ($\gtrsim 70-90 \%$) of the [\ion{C}{II}] emission arises from neutral atomic and molecular gas.
 Moreover, based on a sample of low-metallicity dwarf galaxies from the \textit{Herschel} Dwarf Galaxy Survey \citep{madden13}, \cite{cormier19} found that $\gtrsim 70\%$ [\ion{C}{II}] emission arises from PDRs.
 As such galaxies are expected to be similar to high-redshift galaxies in terms of their ISM structure, it is reasonable to assume that a similar fraction of the [\ion{C}{II}] emission arises from PDRs in high-redshift galaxies as well.